An Open Letter to Prince Harry

 And the longer you keep calling it freedom, the more exhausting it becomes to watch.

-Let's start here: you had everything.
+Let's start with what is true and worth saying clearly: you had everything.

-The public gave you grace across years of genuinely bad decisions.
-We forgave the Vegas photos.
-The costume scandal.
-The youthful disasters that would have ended other public careers.
-We rooted for you when you chose love, when you spoke about mental health before it was institutionally safe to do so, when you hinted at wanting something healthier than the machinery you were born into.
+Realistically, you were one of the only royals people actually liked.
+Not performed-liked.
+Not managed into likability through a press office and a stylist.
+Actually liked.
+You were charming, slightly scruffy, imperfect enough to feel real in a family that wears emotion like badly tailored outerwear.
+The public gave you grace across years of genuinely bad decisions — the Vegas photos, the costume scandal, the youthful disasters that would have ended other public careers.
+We forgave them all.
+We rooted for you when you chose love, when you spoke about mental health before it was institutionally safe to do so, when you hinted — quietly, early — at wanting something healthier than the machinery you were born into.

-You had the rarest commodity in public life:
+You had the rarest commodity in public life.

 And then you lit a match.

+Memoirs.
+Interviews.
+Streaming confessionals polished to look raw.
+Family pain turned into serialized content while somehow only your side emerged fully moisturized and legally reviewed.
 Your father became cold.
 Your brother became cruel.
 Your stepmother became symbolic of institutional hostility.
 The entire structure of the monarchy became villainous architecture designed specifically to suppress you.

+You weren't just telling your story.
 You were burning bridges with cameras rolling and calling it healing.

 It was not honesty that bothered people.
 Honesty, even painful honesty, generates respect.
 What bothered people was the selectivity.
 Pain framed as truth loses power when only one person in the story gets full complexity.
 Your father is rendered in flat strokes.
 Your brother appears in one emotional register.
 The institution becomes a system designed specifically to harm you.
 The audience is never invited to ask what it looks like from any other angle.